rgglez/nagios-check-domain-ai/README.md

 expiration date of a given domain and notify if it is about to expire.

 This plugin queries public [whois](https://www.rfc-editor.org/rfc/rfc3912.txt) servers.
-It tries its best to query the right server for the publix suffix or TLD.
-Then, it parses the whois output using Microsoft Azure OpenAI gateway.
+It tries its best to query the right server for the public suffix or TLD.
+Then, it parses the whois output using Microsoft Azure OpenAI gateway API.

 ## Command line options